-2.4.2 Number and Gamblers
+2.3.2 NUMBER AND GAMBLERS

 Gamblers are attracted to numbers.
-Players spend all their money in buying lottery tickets having numbers resembling their birthdates, favourite occasions or superstitious figures like 1711 because it is the number of gods.
-Some players have an irrational meaning attached to the number 134 so they choose it instead of any other.
+Players spend all their money in buying lottery tickets having numbers resembling to their birthdates, favourite occasions or superstitious figures like 1711 because it is the number of gods.
+Some players have an irrational meaning to the number 134 so they choose it instead of any other.
 One player who hates Pope chooses the number, called the "number of evil" which is 666.
 Some people choose the number that won someone the last lottery.
 Some stupid people choose their own old age.
 Wise and fools are similar on this issue who put strange sense while choosing lottery numbers.

-2.4.3 George Gosling, the Swindler
+2.3.3 GEORGE GOSLING, THE SWINDLER

 Addison uses an example to show how a gambler can be easily duped by unscrupulous con artists.
 One such rogue was George Gosling.
 The post boy was once advertised in the newspaper by him.
 He offered ten shillings more than the market price for the ticket.
 A few days later, Addison received a letter from George Gosling, claiming that he was the one who placed the advertisement.
 He claimed that he chose the number 132 after having a dream about it.
 He claimed that he had regular and intense visions.
 Gosling ended the letter by promising to give Addison a nice present if he received £1200.
-Addison says people who believe persons like Gosling are the real fools.
+Addison says people who believe person like Gosling are the real fools.

-2.4.4 Addison's Advice
+2.3.4 ADDISON'S ADVICE